mattyb4/startup/README.md

 ### React Deliverable:

 I converted my entire backend to use React by first bundling it with Vite, and then converting all html files I was using into jsx files that used React js functions to deploy html text as well as interactive functions.
+The Simon React repo has also been deployed to [simon.pokesearch.click](https://simon.pokesearch.click).

 I mocked up app functionality by creating functions that would navigate between pages and display queried information in the following ways: